cherryblossom28/ML_Assignment_2/README.md

 ## Conclusion

-This project helped compare different classification algorithms on the same heart disease dataset and understand how their performance changes across different evaluation metrics.
+This project compared different classification algorithms on the same heart disease dataset and evaluated their performance using multiple classification metrics.

-Among the tested models, Random Forest performed the best overall, while Naive Bayes and Logistic Regression produced lower scores on this test dataset.
-The Streamlit application provides a simple way to test the models and view their results interactively.
+Among the tested models, **Random Forest performed the best overall**, while Naive Bayes and Logistic Regression produced lower scores on this test dataset.

+The Streamlit application provides a simple interactive interface for uploading test data, selecting a trained model, and viewing its evaluation results.